Spearman–Brown prediction formula: Calculation

 Predicted reliability, ${\rho}^*_{xx'}$, is estimated as:

 where n is the number of "tests" combined (see below) and ${\rho}_{xx'}$ is the reliability of the current "test".
 The formula predicts the reliability of a new test composed by replicating the current test n times (or, equivalently, creating a test with n parallel forms of the current exam).
+If an 80-item test is reduced to a comparable set of 50 items, then n = 50/80 = 0.625.
 Thus n = 2 implies doubling the exam length by adding items with the same properties as those in the current exam.
-Values of n less than one may be used to predict the effect of shortening a test.
+Values of n less than one may be used to predict the effect of shortening a test (e.g., n = 0.5 implies halving the test length).

 Forecasting test length

 The formula can also be rearranged to predict the number of replications required to achieve a degree of reliability: